Operation Alberich: German debates

 German army thinking about a withdrawal to the Siegfriedstellung changed during the winter of 1916–1917 and comprised positive and negative reasons.
 At first it was seen by OHL as a last resort, if pressure on the Somme front became overwhelming.
 After the Central Powers' success in the Battle of Bucharest (28 November – 6 December 1916) and the beginning of the winter lull in France, optimism at OHL that the retreat was unnecessary rose but was then deflated by the French attack at Verdun on 15 December.
 During January 1917 the resumption of unrestricted U-boat warfare on 1 February 1917 offered the possibility of driving Britain out of the war.
-To win in the west, the German armies would have only to avoid defeat; a retirement to the Siegfriedstellung would give the Westheer a big defensive advantage.
+To win in the west, the German armies would need only to avoid defeat but a retirement to the Siegfriedstellung would give the Westheer a big defensive advantage.

-A move back to the Siegfriedstellung would generate reserves by shortening the front and the defensive strength of the new positions, built in depth, on reverse positions, behind wide belts of barbed wire and studded with machine-gun nests, would allow divisions to hold a wider frontage.
-Before the British and French could attack the new defences, they would have to rebuild the communications between the Somme and Siegfriedstellung, comprehensively destroyed by the Germans before the retirement.
-The Germans planned to waste the land; villages demolished, bridges blown, roads and railways dug up, wells tainted and the population carried off.
-The British and French armies would have to repeat the preparations for another offensive, after the retirement made preparations to resume the offensive on the Somme redundant.
-Every day's delay of an Entente offensive in France gave more time for the U-boat offensive to work; even if the Franco-British managed to attack, the Westheer expected to defeat the attempt.
+A move back to the Siegfriedstellung would generate reserves by shortening the front and the defensive strength of the new positions, that were built in depth, on reverse slopes, behind wide belts of barbed wire and studded with machine-gun nests, would allow divisions to hold a wider frontage.
+Before the British and French could attack the new defences, they would have to rebuild the communications between the Somme and the Siegfriedstellung, that had been destroyed by the Germans before the retirement.
+The Germans planned to waste the land, with villages demolished, bridges blown, roads and railways dug up, wells tainted and the population carried off.
+The Franco–British armies would have to repeat the preparations for another offensive, after the retirement made preparations to resume the offensive on the Somme redundant.
+Every day's delay of an Entente offensive in France gave more time for the U-boat offensive to work and even if the Franco–British managed to attack, the Westheer expected to defeat the attempt.